vanhoangkha/Networking-fundamentals/Day51_DHCP_Snooping.md

-# 50. DHCP Snooping (LAYER 2)
+# 50. DHCP SNOOPING (LAYER 2)

 là gì DHCP Snooping?

-- DHCP Snooping is a Bảo mật feature of SWITCHES that is used to filter DHCP messages received on UNTRUSTED PORTS
+- DHCP Snooping is a Security feature of SWITCHES that is used to filter DHCP messages received on UNTRUSTED PORTS
 - DHCP Snooping only filters DHCP MESSAGES.
     - Non-DHCP MESSAGES are not affected
-- All PORTS are UNTRUSTED, by Mặc định
+- All PORTS are UNTRUSTED, by Default
     - Usually UPLINK PORTS are configured as TRUSTED PORTS, and DOWNLINK PORTS remain UNTRUSTED